ResoluteStudios/UnstableSMP/README.md

-# UnstableSMP
+# UnstableSMP Plugin

-**UnstableSMP** is a custom Minecraft Paper/Folia plugin designed for a hardcore "Unstable" SMP experience.
-It introduces unique mechanics like death bans, forced resource packs with a waiting room, combat nerfs, and strict item restrictions.
+**UnstableSMP** is a plugin that introduces features that are akin to the ones on the famous YouTuber UnstableSMP

 ## Features